-“Given the extra demands placed on women, it’s impossible for women to work long hours often expected by employers unless they compromise their health,” lead researcher Huong Dinh told PS News.
+“Given the extra demands placed on women, it’s impossible for women to work long hours often expected by employers unless they compromise their health,” said Dinh.

 This study helps shatter a widely-held belief that it is healthy to work up to 48 hours a week.
 That theory based upon an 80-year-old standard set by the International Labour Organization.

 One conclusion that can be taken from the study is that women are disadvantaged in many senses in the workforce.
 Since they cannot work for as many hours without compromising their health, men often get better and higher paying positions.

 In Australia, over 40% of employed individuals work 40-plus hours a week.